desiertorheamae/CCM101-rmdesierto/README.md

-# CCM101-Cloud Computing Portfolio
+# Cloud Computing Portfolio

+## About Me

 Hello!
-My name is Rhea Mae Desierto, and I am an Information Technology student.
+My name is Rhea Desierto.
+I am a fourth-year Bachelor of Science in Information Technology (BSIT) student from Block E.

-This repository is my Cloud Computing Portfolio for CCM101.
-It contains my laboratory activities, documentation, technical exercises, screenshots, and reflections completed throughout the semester.
+This repository contains my laboratory activities, exercises, documentation, and reflections completed throughout the semester.
+It serves as my Cloud Computing portfolio and records my learning progress and experiences throughout the course.

-Through these activities, I will develop my skills in Linux, cloud infrastructure, virtualization, Git, Docker, Kubernetes, and other cloud technologies.
+## Laboratory Activities

+- Laboratory 01 – Welcome to the Cloud